saoirse-defi/milestone2-vanilla/README.md

 #### User Input Choices

+##### Desktop Input

-Due to the nature of JavaScript's event listening system, a choice between 2 player input methods had to be made.
+Due to the nature of JavaScript's event listening system, a choice between 2 player input methods on desktop had to be made.
-I had to decide between either the traditional WASD directional input or using the mouse click to move to position.
-After testing both methods, 'point and click' was chosen due to increased accuracy and ease of use.
+The decision was between the traditional WASD directional input or using the mouse click to move to position.
+Between these two, the 'point and click' was chosen due to its ease of use.
+Unfortunately after user testing, it was found that this directional input from the user didn't have the correct gameplay feel due to the lack of accuracy & predictability.
+In the final implementation, the JavaScript event listener 'movemove' was used.
+This directional input allows for greater control as the player sprite smoothly follows the cursor of the mouse.

+##### Mobile/Tablet Input

 #### Start Menu Design